GriffenEdge/griffenedge/README.md

 ## Hi there 👋

-- 🔭 I’m working at SSW
+- 🔭 I’m working at @SSWConsulting
-- 📫 How to reach me: @griffenedge
+- 📫 How to reach me: @GriffenEdge
 - 😄 Pronouns: He/Him

 <!--